TheHive-Project/TheHiveDocs/TheHive4/Installation/Install_rpm.md

 Files uploaded in TheHive (in _task logs_ or in _observables_) can be stores in localsystem, in a Hadoop filesystem (recommended) or in the graph database.

 For standalone production and test servers , we recommends using local filesystem.
-If you think about building a cluster with TheHive, use Hadoop filesystem.
+If you think about building a cluster with TheHive, you have several possible solutions: using Hadoop or S3 services ; see the related administration guide)[../Administration/Clustering.md] for more details and an example with MinIO servers.

 ### Option 1: Local filesystem